smartface/contxjs/README.md

 ##### Contx/Smartface/

--  **Action::type = addPageContextChild**
+-  **Action::type = addChild**
 Adds specified component and their children to the PageContext and applies styles by class-name selectors.
-	- *Action::contextName: string* - Unique context name to use as component id.
+	- *Action::name: string* - Component's name is to use like an unique id.
 It must be unique only in it's belonging layout.
-	- *Action::childComponent: object* - Component instance to be added to context.
+	- *Action::component: object* - Component instance to be added to context.
 	- *Action::classNames: string* - Class-name of component.
-	- *initialProps: object* - Initial properties of component.
+	- *Action::userStyle: object* - Initial properties of component.
 (User properties)

 - **Action.type => changeUserStyle** :
-Sets component userStyle.
+Overwrites component userStyle.
 	- *Action::userStyle:object*
 	- :warning: This will override component's current user properties.
 	-   ```js